-- 1 Aqueous solutions generated in a laboratory, such as ordinary acid/alkaline aqueous solutions and any liquid (aqueous solutions) used to clean laboratory instruments must be neutralized to around pH 7 before being discharged as wastewater. - 2 Laboratory wastewater from each building on the Yoshida North Campus is fed to a corresponding reservoir where the pH value of the wastewater is monitored and checked.
+1 Aqueous solutions generated in a laboratory, such as ordinary acid/alkaline aqueous solutions and any liquid (aqueous solutions) used to clean laboratory instruments must be neutralized to around pH 7 before being discharged as wastewater.

+(2)In particular, halogen-containing solvents such as dichloromethane are subject to strict emission standards, so they should not be discharged into laboratory wastewater.
+(3) Laboratory wastewater from each building on the Yoshida North Campus is fed to a corresponding reservoir where the pH value of the wastewater is monitored and checked.
 (The Faculty of Agriculture's main building has three pickup points for lab wastewater.)
 If the pH value in any of the reservoirs is found to be outside the specified pH range (4 to 10), an alarm will be activated.
 If this happens, the University will warn the Faculty of the problem.
 Depending on the situation, the Faculty may be required to investigate the cause and to submit a plan for corrective action.
-To avoid triggering such a sequence, it is therefore important to ensure that the wastewater is neutralized before discharge. - All wastewater is currently sent from the reservoirs to the laboratory wastewater management building on the Yoshida North Campus.
+To avoid triggering such a sequence, it is therefore important to ensure that the wastewater is neutralized before discharge.

+All wastewater is currently sent from the reservoirs to the laboratory wastewater management building on the Yoshida North Campus.
 Then the wastewater is pH-adjusted to meet the standard specified by Kyoto City, before discharge.